Proof-of-Learning is Currently More Broken Than You Think: Empirical Evaluation of the Cheapness Assumption

-Note that $\mathcal{L}(\hat{W}, \hat{D}) $ is the loss evaluated on the model weights, $\hat{W}$ and the dataset, $\hat{D}$.
-It is important to note that the adversary cannot directly optimize the distance between their weights and the stolen weights as it is not a loss for training~\cite{jia2021proof}.
+Note that $\mathcal{L}(\hat{W}, \hat{D}) $ is the loss evaluated on the model weights $\hat{W}$ and the dataset, $\hat{D}$. \footnote{This attack is different from Attack 1 of \zhang in the sense that we iteratively optimize each batch of data to decrease $||W_T - \hat{W}||$ while they focus on one batch of data until $||\hat{W_t} - \hat{W}|| \approx 0$ for some $\hat{W_t}$ created based on $W_T$.} The adversary cannot directly optimize the distance between their weights and the stolen weights (\ie $\min_{\hat{W}} ||W_T - \hat{W}||$).
+This is because this loss is not used for training, and including the loss term (which contains $W_T$) in the proof would essentially be an admission that the adversary is attempting to spoof the proof for a stolen model~\cite{jia2021proof}.
 We empirically evaluate this approach by synthesizing the adversarial dataset using gradient descent (\ie $\hat{D}^* = \argmin(||W_T - \hat{W}^*||)$) and update the adversary's model $\hat{W}^* = \argmin(\mathcal{L}(\hat{W}, \hat{D}))$ in an alternating manner.
 As shown in Figure~\ref{fig:contradicting_loss}, the experiment results show that the two losses often oppose each other (\ie one of the loss curves is increasing while the other is decreasing)~\cite{hansen1992new}.
-Though this does not disprove one could not further manipulate the losses to allow training, it is non-trivial and suggests possible incompatibility guarantees, as shown in Figure~\ref{fig:contradicting_loss}.
+Though this does not disprove the possibility of further manipulating the losses to allow training, it is non-trivial and suggests possible incompatibility guarantees, as shown in Figure~\ref{fig:contradicting_loss}.